 How to make gluten free chocolate chip cookies

-Whisk the dry ingredients.
+Whisk the dry ingredients

-Add wet ingredients, & chocolate chips.
+Add the wet ingredients & chocolate chips

-Shape the raw cookie dough.
+Shape the raw cookie dough

 Scoop the prepared raw cookie dough using a spring-loaded ice cream scoop, for easy shaping, roll into a ball between your palms, and then press into a disk.
 Before baking, chill the cookie dough for best results (but you don't have to!).

-Bake at 350ยฐF for 12 minutes.
+Bake at 350ยฐF for 12 minutes

 After you've (hopefully!) chilled the cookie dough, bake the cookies just until they're beginning to brown on the edges and they're mostly set in the center.
 Let them settle for a minute and then serve warm!

-This recipe for gluten free chocolate chip cookies is incredibly easy.
-And it's fairly forgiving, too, making it perfect for beginner gluten free bakers as well as seasoned baking pros.
-But no matter your experience, there are some tips and tricks that can help you make these gluten free cookies bake perfectly and last longer.
+This recipe is incredibly easy, and it's fairly forgiving, too, making it perfect for beginner gluten free bakers as well as seasoned baking pros.
+But no matter your experience, there are some tips and tricks that can help you make these gluten free cookies perfect the first time and every time.

 Chill the cookie dough for at least 12 hours